-As Israelite Samaritans we trace our roots back for 127 consecutive generations in the Holy Land.
+As Israelite Samaritans we trace our roots back for 127 consecutive generations in the Holy Land

-We adhere to the four symbols of identification:
+We adhere to four principles of faith:

 1. Live forever in the Holy Land.